alessandrofama/fmod-gms2/README.md

 ## Installation

-Import the .yymp file to your Game Maker Studio 2 Project, download the FMOD libraries (fmod.dll and fmodstudio.dll) from fmod.com (Windows API version 2.01.00 x86) and add the files to the fmod-gms2 extensions folder.
+Import the .yymp file (from the releases tab to your Game Maker Studio 2 Project, Download the FMOD Studio API (2.01.01 / x86) and also add fmodstudio.dll/libfmodstudio.dylib and fmod.dll/libfmod.dll to the fmod-gms2 extensions folder.

 ## Building
 This project uses SCons.
 Navigate to the folder containing the SConstruct file and run: